College-of-DuPage-Lunabotics/lunabot_ros/README.md

 cd ~/lunabot_ws/src
 git clone --recursive https://github.com/grayson-arendt/Lunabotics-2025.git
 ```
-**If you have previously cloned this repository and do not see anything in the folders located in `lunabot_third_party`, run `git submodule update --init --recursive` to initialize the submodules.**
+**If you have previously cloned this repository and do not see anything in the folders located in `lunabot_third_party`, run `git submodule update --init --recursive` inside the `Lunabotics-2025` folder to initialize the submodules.**

 #### 3. Install dependencies